nfilipov/DictionaryOfEverything/GetDictionaryData.md

 ## Read Input File

-my goal is to take the input file (a csv file looking like this):
+My goal is to take the input file (a csv file looking like this):

 ```bash
 E000A1X3X33